I. Identity and contact details of the data controller

 1. Purposes of data processing

-Our YouTube profile is used for communication and information exchange with (potential) customers.
-We use the company profile to provide information about the Seeberger Group, our products and news, information about industry news and employees of the Seeberger Group.
+We use our corporate YouTube presence to communicate and exchange information with (potential) customers, in particular to provide information about the Seeberger Group, our products and news, information about industry news and employees of the Seeberger Group.

-Publications on the company YouTube profile may contain the following content:
+The publications on the corporate website may contain the following content:

 • Information about products